 “She has star quality... she could be someone.
 I know she doesn’t look like much now, but believe me, I work with these girls every day, and with the proper training... nurturing...”
 Barbara indicated a scrawny nymphet in a sequined bathing suit who was genuflecting in a forward lunge.
 “In a few years she could be a force to be reckoned with.”

 Barbara formed up the remaining girls in a phalanx, the front row a kneeling V, batons thrust at the camera.
 Thirty-two pairs of eager eyes stared down the lens with a migraine intensity.
 “Some of my girls have real talent.
 For modeling, you know...?”
 Barbara was still speaking but Ian Emory tuned her out.

 They were close to that terminal perimeter where most of them still thought this was fun.
 Soon they would start to sweat, fidget and horse around.
 One of them would have to go to the bathroom.
 Then the avalanche.
 One by one, they will take a turn in the tiny lavatory and reassemble having lost half an hour, refreshed but looking stiff and posed.
-These fair-haired moppets arching and posing for my camera and one another are blissfully unaware of the darker implications of their photographic occasion—their military posturing a prelude to slaughter, their suggestive glitter at the edge of pornography.
+These fair-haired moppets arching and posing for the camera are blissfully unaware of the darker implications of their photographic occasion—the military posturing a prelude to slaughter, the glitter at the edge of pornography.

 In the newly found, hard-won prosperity that followed Lucy’s war, mortality was anathema.
 The glands and the grave were threatening but distant, and no more thought of than a cyclone touching down in Dubuque a thousand miles away.
 Murder and death flourished far from the neat yards and cautious aspirations of the families who boasted the discretionary income to pay for dancing classes.